terminusdb/terminusdb/README.md

 TerminusX is a cloud self-service data platform built on TerminusDB.
 Use it to collaborate with colleagues to quickly build a vibrant ecosystem of domain data products.
 TerminusX is in **public beta** and you can [signup now](https://dashboard.terminusdb.com/).

 TerminusDB provides a [document API](https://github.com/terminusdb/terminusdb-docs/blob/beta/reference/DOCUMENT.md) for building via the JSON exchange format.
-The convienience of documents with the power of a knowledge graph.
+The convenience of documents with the power of a knowledge graph.